KentaroV2/excel-first/ReadMe.md

 ## Usage

 - Import all *.bas files and *.cls files under a root directory to your Excel file.
-- If needed, import each "ExamplesFor*.bas" to learn how to use corresponding class.
+- If needed, import each "ExamplesFor*.bas" under **Examples** directory to learn how to use corresponding class.

 ## Contribution

-- Follow coding conventions.
+- Follow conventions (that are contents files under **Conventions** directory).

 ## Licence